 Southwest Spice Blend

-• Adjust oven rack to top position.
-Bring a medium pot of salted water to a boil (use a large pot for 4 servings). • Add bacon* to a large, dry pan over medium heat.
+• Bring a medium pot of salted water to a boil (use a large pot for 4 servings). • Add bacon* to a large, dry pan over medium heat.
 Cook, turning occasionally and adjusting heat if browning too quickly, until crispy, 6-10 minutes.
-Turn off heat; transfer to a paper-towel-lined plate. • Carefully discard all but a thin layer of bacon fat from pan (you’ll use this to cook the veggies later).
+Turn off heat; transfer to a paper-towel-lined plate. • Carefully discard all but a thin layer of bacon fat from pan (you’ll use this to cook the aromatics later).

-• While bacon cooks, wash and dry all produce. • Halve jalapeño, removing ribs and seeds if you prefer less heat; thinly slice one half and finely dice remaining.
+• While bacon cooks, wash and dry all produce. • Halve jalapeño, removing ribs and seeds for less heat; thinly slice one half and finely dice remaining.
 Trim and thinly slice scallions, separating whites from greens.
 Peel and mince garlic.

 • Transfer mac & cheese to an 8-by-8inch baking dish (for 4 servings, use a 9-by-13-inch baking dish).
-Sprinkle with spiced panko and sliced jalapeño.
-Broil on top rack until panko is browned and crispy, 2-3 minutes.
+Sprinkle with spiced panko and sliced jalapeño. • Broil until panko is browned and crispy, 2-3 minutes.
+(TIP: Watch carefully to avoid burning.)
 Sprinkle with scallion greens. • Divide between plates or serve directly from baking dish.